-Wired by Cell Phones Before Birth?
+Wired By Cell Phones Before Birth?

 Remember the warnings not to stand in front of the microwave because the radiation could leak?
 Remember the scare that cell phones would give you brain cancer?
 Ever wonder if all those Wi-Fi waves that go through your body have any effect?
 After all, cell phone and Wi-Fi waves are low levels of radiation, and that can’t be good for you, can it?